Highways insurance claims

 You can make a claim to Devon County Council if you believe that our actions when maintaining the roads have been negligent and have resulted in:

 - property damage.

-For a damage claim against DCC to be successful it would have to be shown that any loss or damage was caused as a result of our negligence.
-As the Devon highways authority we have responsibility for roads, cycleways and footways, but we are not automatically liable for every incident which occurs on them.
+For a claim against DCC to be successful it would have to be shown that any loss or damage was caused as a result of our negligence.
+As the Devon Highways Authority we have responsibility for roads, cycleways and footways, but we are not automatically liable for every incident which occurs on them.
 The courts have long held that it isn’t reasonable to expect councils to repair each pothole as soon as it develops, or remove every piece of debris from the road the instant it has been deposited.
 As long as we can show that we have a system of inspection in place that is reasonable, no liability would attach.

 If loss or damage occurs due to situations beyond our control, such as severe weather conditions, this is not normally something we can be held responsible for.

 If you proceed with your claim we will undertake a full and thorough investigation for a decision to be made in respect of legal liability in accordance with the relevant highways law.
 This will happen regardless of the value of your claim.
 These investigations take a substantial amount of staff resources away from delivering highway services, and although we have a Public Liability Insurance Policy, any successful claims under £250,000 have to be met from our own funds which would otherwise go towards providing services.

 Please consider carefully whether to proceed with a claim.
 It may be more appropriate to approach your insurance company if you have suffered a financial loss.
 Your insurance company may take the matter up with the local authority if they believe there is a case to answer.